Ashurek85/ExcelProcessor/README.md

      - SheetName: the name of the Excel sheet referenced.
      - Implementation of the Build method.
 The operations to be performed on the Excel sheet will be indicated.

 4. Implement IExcelSheetBuilder.
-Build method usually follow the following steps:
+Build method usually follows the following steps:
    - Initialize cursor in a cell
-   - Perform operations on the cell: InsertValue, InsertFormula, InsertImage, Merge, SetRowHeight, etc
+   - Perform operations in the cell: InsertValue, InsertFormula, InsertImage, Merge, SetRowHeight, etc
    - User cursor to move to another position: NextColumn or NextRowFromOrigin
-   - Continue with perform operations on cell
+   - Continue performing operations in a cell

-For more information see the complete example: project ExcelProcessor.Examples.Writer
+For further information, see the complete example: project ExcelProcessor.Examples.Writer
 ```C#
 IExcelGenerator excelGenerator = new ExcelGenerator();
 using (IExcelWriterEngine writerEngine = excelGenerator.FromTemplate<ExampleExcelStyles>("Resources\\WriterTemplateExample.xlsx"))